brmu22/brmu22/README.md

 ### :briefcase: Credentials
 - Experience:
   - 5-ish years in the IT field
-  - Self-Taught Full-Stack Web Development (approx 1 year)
+  - Self-Taught Full-Stack Web Development
   - You can view a few of my projects here on my GitHub!
 -----